 Tractor Supply loves to put up a clearance price on their birds.
 You could even call your local store to find out when they get new birds into gauge when the markdowns start happening.

-Or just visit the store every couple days to keep your eye on the price.
+Or just visit the store every couple of days to keep your eye on the price.
 That’s what I’ve done forever, I know the extreme cheapskate in me still comes out.

 This is a five- gallon bucket just cut down.
 Works great!